smolang/inkblot/README.md

 * Similarly, change class names (while keeping the 'anchor' key the same).
 * Add type information to classes.
 This is necessary for inkblot to recognize object references.
 For example, change the type of `Bike` to `http://e.x/bike` in this example.
 * Add type information to properties.
 For references, use the type annotated in the corresponding class.
 For data types, use xsd types, either as URI or with the `xsd:` prefix.
 For references that you want to treat as simple strings in the generated code, use `inkblot:rawObjectReference`.
-* Change multiplicity information.
+* Change cardinality information.
 By default, inkblot expects that a property can have arbitrarily many values, which will be rendered as a list.
-To assert that a property can only have one value (i.e. is functional), set multiplicity to `!` for exactly one or `?` for zero or one.
+To assert that a property can only have one value (i.e. is functional), set cardinality to `!` for exactly one or `?` for zero or one.

 With all that filled in, we are ready to generate our library: